min2ha/ukwa-site/content/target/55024/index.en.md

   "start_date": "2017-06-23T09:00:00Z"
 }

-# TAIN Project: Treatment of Adrenal Insufficiency in Neonates and Infants

 TAIN stands for Treatment of Adrenal Insufficiency in Neonates and Infants was supported by the European Commission throug its 7th Framework Programme.